lastsky/DDPS-documentation/README.md

 research network, DeIC.
 The full vision statement is available as part of [the original project proposal (in danish)](docs/DDoS_Detection_and_Mitigation_Service_MB.md)

-DDPS is conceived as an automated system for DDoS mitigation: detected attacks and automatically trigger mitigation.
+DDPS is conceived as an automated system for DDoS mitigation: it detects attacks and automatically triggers mitigation.
 The mitigation is based on the creation of rules by a detection engine which can filter out unwanted traffic (see below).
 Additionally, end-users may _add_, _edit_, or _cancel_ mitigation rules as well as